 It's how we learn what's going on.

-It's how we judge how well we're doing, not just whether the media praises us, but just the overall media coverage, how they cover Democrats, how they cover Republicans, and as media focused as we are, if we're not careful, that can become our world.
+It's how we judge how well we're doing, not just whether the media praises us, but just the overall media coverage, how they cover Democrats, how they cover Republicans.

-I honestly believe, And I mean this from the bottom of my heart, and I don't know it, it's a wild guess, but I honestly believe that George W. Bush does not live in the media world.
+It's a wild guess, but I honestly believe that George W. Bush does not live in the media world.

-I don't think that he looks at any aspect of his job as responding to anything said in any media other than on a rare occasions.
+I don't think that he looks at any aspect of his job as responding to anything said in any media other than on rare occasions.

-So he'll have news about a bad poll, and his administration doesn't acknowledge it.
+So he'll have news about a bad poll and his administration doesn't acknowledge it.

-He's got the media focusing all this attention on the Democrat investigations of the pre-war intelligence and so forth or the CIA leak trial, and Bush does not look at that and says, okay, by virtue of what the press is saying, or by virtue of what's in the media, what whoever in the media is saying, uh, be they in the media or a guest or an elected official, whoever, then I have to do this tomorrow, and I have to do that tomorrow, and I have to do that tomorrow.
+And Bush does not look at that and says, okay, by virtue of what the press is saying or by virtue of what's in the media, what whoever in the media is saying, be they in the media or a guest or an elected official, whoever, then I have to do this tomorrow and I have to do that tomorrow and I have to do that tomorrow.

-I don't think that he, okay, they're attacking me on Wilson, I got to attack Wilson.
+I don't think that he, okay, they're attacking me on Wilson.

 That's not his world.